The Importance of a Fertility Evaluation

 If a man is found to have any semen abnormalities, further hormonal and genetic testing may be recommended by Dr. Beshay.
 Semen analysis is performed on site at the DFW Center for Fertility & IVF.

-If you’d like to learn more about fertility testing or treatment evaluations, contact DFW Center for Fertility & IVF online or call our offices in Allen, TX at 214-645-8300 and schedule an appointment with our fertility specialist.
+If you’d like to learn more about fertility testing or treatment evaluations, contact DFW Center for Fertility & IVF online or call our offices in Allen, TX to schedule an appointment with our fertility specialist.